Grails-Plugin-Consortium/grails-cxf/README.markdown

     * Removed use of ConfigurationHolder
     * Fixed applicationContext.xml for Grails 2.4
     * Upgrade CXF to 2.6.6.
 Newer versions breaks testsuite
+    *
+* v1.1.4
+    * Fixing the wsdl2java script to be able to be used externally as the default is no longer just main in the script.
+    * This is the last version compatible with grails < 2.4.
+If you are on any version bewteen 2.0 and 2.3.x please use this version.

 * v1.1.0
     * Adding support to use annotation driven service configuration via `@GrailsCxfEndpoint(...)` to deprecate the usage of the current several static properties on a class
     * Adding support for versioning through use of the `address` property on the annotation (**deprecated**: and via a static property `static address = '/v2/#name'`) *(#name is special and will use the default service name)*